pratik-yavatkar/Cloud-DevOps-Workshop/IAM/readme.md

 3. Select "AWS Service"
 4. Under use case select "EC2"
 5. CLick next
 6. Search for S3 and select "S3 full access" policy
+7. search for "AmazonSSMMaintenanceWindowRole" and select it
-7. Provide a role name(you can give your name)
+8. Provide a role name(you can give your name)
-8. Click on create role
+9. Click on create role